 3. Value-added customizations – Productivity gains due to automation freed-up additional bandwidth to add value through customizations and changes to identified priority reports.
 This addressed some long-pending demands of users and improved the adoption of the new system.

-By seamlessly completing the migration On-Time, DataTerain ensured a smooth switch to IBM Cognos when the contract ended with Business Objects.
+By seamlessly completing the transition On-Time, DataTerain ensured a smooth switch to IBM Cognos when the contract ended with Business Objects.
 This banking industry leader is now rapidly moving forward to utilizing the capabilities of IBM Cognos to further their business goals.